 These modern dining room ideas are sleek, streamlined and perfect for contemporary homes, be sure to keep it sleek and streamlined.

-Our key modern dining room ideas and design rules will guide you whatever your space – from a separate dining room to an eating zone in an open-plan area.
+Our key contemporary dining room ideas and design rules will guide you whatever your space – from a separate dining room to an eating zone in an open-plan area.

 Modern dining room ideas need not be so slick they're cold – you can use color, pattern and beautiful furniture and accessories to add character and interest.
 We asked the experts for their tips and put together a selection of our favourite rooms.